Raul Roco: Political career

 After he passed the bar in 1965, Roco lobbied for the holding of a Constitutional Convention that aimed to amend the 1935 Philippine Constitution.
 He campaigned for a seat to represent his district in Camarines Sur.
 He won and thus became convention's youngest Bicolano delegate.

 He became one the legal staff of the late Philippine Senator Benigno "Ninoy" Aquino, and he drafted the Study Now, Pay Later law.

 From 1983 to 1985, he served as president of the Integrated Bar of the Philippines.
 Under his term, he questioned Ferdinand Marcos presidential decrees.

 Alongside his work in law, he has also served as a film producer.
-In 1974, he was the executive producer of the late film director Lino Brocka's movie Tinimbang Ka Ngunit Kulang; this film won six FAMAS awards that year, including best film.
+In 1974, he was the executive producer of the late film director Lino Brocka's film Tinimbang Ka Ngunit Kulang, which won six FAMAS awards that year, including Best Film.

 Among all legislators of the Eighth Congress of the Philippines (which lasted from 1987 to 1992), he was adjudged by the Ford Foundation and the University of the Philippines Institute of Strategic and Development Studies as first in over-all performance.